-Although this process unit is not displayed on the PFDs it is modelled and detailed in the calculation worksheets.
+Although this process unit is not displayed on the PFD worksheets, it is modelled and detailed in the calculation worksheets.

 The steam methane reformer produces hydrogen for the refinery.

 The steam methane reformer requires two inputs: steam, and natural gas.